William James Webbe: Reception

 John Ruskin briefly commented on The White Owl, exhibited at the Royal Academy in 1856, in his Academy Notes: "A careful study — the brown wing excellent.
 The softness of an owl's feathers is perhaps inimitable; but I think the breast might have come nearer the mark."

-There are two versions of The White Owl painting; one was sold at Sotheby's Belgravia on 14 June 1977 (lot 31) and bought by the Fine Art Society, the second one is owned by Christie's, and previously was in the collection of William John Broderip (1789-1859), a lawyer and naturalist who helped to found the Zoological Society of London.
+There are two versions of The White Owl painting; one was sold at Sotheby's Belgravia on 14 June 1977 (lot 31) and bought by the Fine Art Society, the second one was sold at Christie's London on 13 December 2012, lot 9, for £589,250: previously it was in the collection of William John Broderip (1789-1859), a lawyer and naturalist who helped to found the Zoological Society of London.

 Webbe's work A street in Jerusalem (1867) received mixed reviews.
 His contemporary art critic Tom Taylor of the Times wrote: "[the painting] is treated in the most realistic spirit ...but the composition seems to us too crowded for the canvas, and there is an abuse of bright colour...it may be that the critic in this cold, grey north is not competent to pass judgement on eastern colour ...for Mr Webbe's clever and careful Street in Jerusalem".